Viewing Room Main Site

 Press Release

 Skatt Øst is the Norwegian Tax Administration for the under eastern part of Norway.
 It operates under the Ministry of Finance.
-In 2009 Skatt Øst announced a competition for a site specific art project, for their new headquarters in downtown Oslo.
+Skatt Øst announced a competition for a site specific art project, for their new headquarters in downtown Oslo.
 Galleri Brandstrup’s proposal included artists Øystein Dahlstrøm, Fredrik Raddum, Eivind Blaker and Espen Henningsen and was selected for the commission.
 The gallery, along with the artists, worked closely with architect Narud Stokke Wiig throughout the process.

 For the common space of the atrium that includes the canteen of the building, Fredrik Raddum crated a sculpture installation.
 The work consists of 14 clouds in specular stainless steel hovering in the skies over the canteen.
 The clouds are bound together by rises in the same material and the first ladder begins 3 meters from the floor.
 From there the sculpture formation spreads 25 meters upwardly until the top floor.